+[Heading inserted: No. 17 of 2024 s.
+188.]

 57. Pipelines to remain property of owner

 (1) Notwithstanding any Act or rule of law to the contrary, any pipeline constructed under the authority of this Act shall remain the property of the licensee whether or not the pipeline is affixed to any land and whether or not the licence granted in respect of the pipeline has been wholly or partly cancelled.